Easy Ways to Update Your Garage Lighting

 Unless a lightbulb burns out, many homeowners rarely think about their garage lighting.
-There might be a motion sensor fixture that turns on when they pull a car in, and there might be some fluorescent fixtures leftover from the 1990s to light the interior.
-But in general, whatever was there when the homeowner moved in is what's there for them to rely on today.
+There might be a motion sensor fixture that turns on when they pull a car in, and there might be some fluorescent fixtures left over from the 1990s to light the interior.
+But in general, whatever was there when the homeowner moved in is what's there for them to rely on to light their garage today.

 Outdoor Garage Lighting Ideas

 1. Add a sconce or two to illuminate a garage entry door.

 Even if your main point of entry and exit is the garage door, a sconce to one side of a traditional door will help with safe passage.
 If you have exterior wall space, consider a sconce on both sides; the head-height installation of sconces helps prevent blinding glare.